pushover/pushover.github.io/readme.txt

 are interested so that I can tell you what the state of affairs is.
 But I will tell here the basics

-I have already replaced the dominos with new graphics, but the graphics for the ant, the background themes still need improvements.
+I have already replaced the dominoes with new graphics, but the graphics for the ant, the background themes still need improvements.

 The backgrounds are made out of 20x13 blocks.
 Each block has a size of 40x48